pilotmoon/PopClip-Extensions/README-beta.md

 ### Shell Script actions

-An Shell Script action is defined by the presence of a `shell script file` field, with an optional `script interpreter` field.
+An Shell Script action is defined by the presence of a `shell script file` field, with an optional `script interpreter` field, as follows:

 |Key|Type|Description|
 |---|----|-----|